dschnare/jekyll-tools/README.md

 # Overview

-The Jekyll Buildpack is a set of hook-driven Jekyll plugins that help compile JS/LESS files and copy files to your site destination.
+The Jekyll Tools is a set of hook-driven Jekyll plugins that help compile JS/LESS files and copy files to your site destination.